ericrkuo/Flow/README.md

 * [Acknowledgements](#acknowledgements)

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Welcome to Flow, a service designed to curate a playlist based on your current mood and Spotify history.
-Simply capture a selfie showing how you feel, and we’ll do the work for you!
+We love music and are avid Spotify users, however, we wanted a more personalized experience and we thought this was the perfect opportunity to gain firsthand experience in machine learning as well!
+Flow is inspired by our passion for creating innovative and exciting software projects- specifically our desire to learn new concepts, frameworks, libraries, and tools used in the present tech industry.

-Flow utilizes Azure Cognitive Services to detect the user’s dominant mood and Spotify’s Web API to collect the user’s Spotify history such as their favourite songs, recently played, relevant albums/artists and more.
-Once all the necessary information is collected, the data is passed to a machine learning algorithm we implemented, K-means, to find clusters of songs relevant to the user’s mood and Spotify history.
+Flow utilizes Azure Cognitive Services to detect the user’s dominant mood and Spotify Developer's Web API to collect the user’s Spotify history such as their favourite songs, recently played, relevant albums/artists and more.
+Once all the necessary information is collected, the data is passed to a machine learning algorithm we implemented, known as K-means, to find clusters of songs relevant to the user’s mood and Spotify history.

+Certain optimizations made to K-means include using K-means++ to ensure better initialization of the centroids, as well as implementing the silhouette method to find the optimal value of k (number of clusters).

 ### Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [Express](https://expressjs.com/)
 * [Azure Cognitive Servces](https://docs.microsoft.com/en-us/azure/cognitive-services/)
 * [Spotify for Developers](https://developer.spotify.com/documentation/web-api/)